 NOVA SCOTIA’S THIRD CERTIFIED NET-ZERO HOME WITH PASSIVE HOUSE

 Passive House and Net-Zero – both are certification labels for ultra-low energy buildings that use very little energy to heat and cool them.
 Through thoughtful materials and design, a Passive House cuts energy use and greenhouse gas emissions by as much as 90 per cent.
 A Net Zero building does much the same, but also produces energy through the use of solar panels and similar devices.
 This home was designed with Colchester County’s enhanced net metering program to reduce or zero the energy consumption.
-Being such a small home, it is expected that there will be $0 cost for the electricity required to heat, cool and power the house throughout the year, with extra energy provided from the panels sold back into the electric consumption grid.
+Being such a small home, with the 6500kW solar cells it is expected that there will be $0 cost for the electricity required to heat, cool and power the house throughout the year, with extra energy provided from the panels sold back into the electric consumption grid.
 The home is greenhouse gas free through the use of electric baseboards and hot water tanks based on heat pump technology.

 There are many ways to make a building energy efficient, from adding insulation and angling it toward the morning sun to making it airtight so it doesn’t let energy out and pollution in.
 But such high-performance, energy efficient homes need not look like one big solar box or be unattractive.
 This home has large windows, custom fabricated steelrolled panelling and wood finish.
 Inside, high ceilings, cork floors and recovered barn beams create a comfortable open-living space.